RhoTau42/Metadata-Scanner/README.md

 For more information about how to properly use and work with the script - **see 'User Manual.pdf' file**.

 **`scan.sh` will do the following:**
-7. Scans all images with `Exiftool` for GPS metadata. **If any is found** - copies the images to another directory for further analysis.
+7. Scans all images with `Exiftool` for GPS metadata. **If any is found** - copies the images to another directory for further analysis.</br>
-8. Scans all images with `Binwalk` for hidden data. **If any is found** - copies the images to another directory for further analysis.
+8. Scans all images with `Binwalk` for hidden data. **If any is found** - copies the images to another directory for further analysis.</br>
-9. Skips images that it had scanned before, saving time and power.
+9. Skips images that it had scanned before, saving time and power.</br>
-10. Removes images that it had scanned before.
+10. Removes images that it had scanned before.</br>